Side Effects of HIV Medicines

 Key Points

-• Diabetes is a disease that develops when levels of glucose in the blood (also called blood sugar) are too high.
-There are different types of diabetes.
-Type 2 diabetes is the most common type.
+• Diabetes is a disease that develops when levels of blood glucose (also called blood sugar) are too high.

-• A healthy diet and regular physical activity can help prevent, delay, or manage type 2 diabetes.
-In addition, there are also medicines that can help manage type 2 diabetes.
+• A healthy diet, regular physical activity, and some medicines can help prevent, delay, or manage type 2 diabetes.

 What is diabetes?

-Diabetes is a disease that develops when levels of glucose in the blood (also called blood sugar) are too high.
-Glucose comes from the breakdown of the foods we eat and is our main source of energy.
+Diabetes is a disease that develops when levels of blood glucose (also called blood sugar) are too high.
+Glucose comes from the breakdown of the foods we eat and is the body’s main source of energy.

 Over time, diabetes can cause serious health problems, including heart disease, stroke, kidney disease, eye problems, and nerve damage.

-There are different types of diabetes, including type 1 diabetes, type 2 diabetes, and gestational diabetes.
+There are different types of diabetes: type 1, type 2, and gestational.
 This fact sheet discusses type 2 diabetes, which is the most common type of diabetes.

 What are the risk factors for type 2 diabetes?